linnil1/pyHLAMSA/README.md

-# pyHLAMSA: Python Utility for Gene Sequence Alignment
+# pyHLAMSA: Python Utility for Star Alleles Sequence Alignment

-pyHLAMSA is a Python tool tailored for handling Multiple Sequence Alignments (MSA) of genes with star alleles, specifically focusing on IMGT-HLA, IMGT-KIR, and CYP datasets.
+pyHLAMSA is a Python tool for handling Multiple Sequence Alignments (MSA) of genes with star alleles, specifically focusing on IMGT-HLA, IMGT-KIR, and CYP datasets.
 Key features include:

 * **MSA Download:** Fetch MSAs for latest/specific versions.